GeoscienceAustralia/PyRate/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `PyRate` for local development.
+Here's how to set up PyRate for local development.

-1. Fork_ the `PyRate` repo on GitHub.
+1. Fork_ the `PyRate` repository on GitHub.
 2. Clone your fork locally::

     $ git clone git@github.com:GeoscienceAustralia/PyRate.git